I-INCE Technical Activities

 I-INCE Symposium in 2015

 The symposium on "Engineering a Quieter America: Progress on Consumer and Industrial Product Noise Reduction", a follow-up to the 2010 National Academy of Engineering workshop on Technology for a Quieter America report , was held over 2015 October 6-7 at the National Academies' Keck Center in Washington, DC.
 This symposium was organized by the INCE Foundation, Technology for a Quieter America Follow-up Team, and INCE/USA.
 The I-INCE VP of Technical Activities attended this symposium and made a presentation on I-INCE mission and activities.
-The final report on this symposium will be published in 2016.
+The final report on this symposium is available here.

 I-INCE Symposium in 2016

-The theme of "Buy-Quiet" had been proposed by TSG 10, to be held in conjunction with INTER-NOISE 2016.
-The I-INCE Board authorized 5000 Euros for this 1-day workshop that will be held on Thursday 2015 August 25.
-Information about the Symposium may be found at the following web addresses: http://www.internoise2016.org/program/ and at http://www.internoise2016.org/satellites-in-berlin/.
-Attendees of INTER-NOISE 2016 who wish to attend the Symposium may register via the INTER-NOISE 2016 registration site.
-Information on how to register for the only Symposium will be available soon.
+The "Buy-Quiet" was organized by TSG 10, and held in conjunction with INTER-NOISE 2016.
+The I-INCE Board authorized 5000 Euros for this 1-day symposium.
+Information about the Symposium may be found at the following web address: http://www.bruit.fr/buyquiet/.

 1. I-INCE Report on Noise Control Engineering Education